 - The privatisation of public wealth since the 1970’s – short-term

 - The acceleration of real estate and stock market prices since the 1990’s – short-term

 Table 5.1 indicates the average value of growth rates and savings rates in the eight richest countries from 1970-2010.

-The lower population growth and the higher savings rate in Europe and Japan explains why capital-income ratios are higher in these regions of the world when compared to the USA.
+The lower population growth and the higher savings rate in Europe and Japan explains why wealth-income ratios are higher in these regions of the world, when compared to the USA.

-Over a period of 40 years these savings and growth differentials will accumulate and create structural differences (remember the importance of the compound rate of growth-interest).
+Over a period of 40 years, these savings and growth differentials will accumulate and create deep structural differences within societies (remember the importance of the compound rate of growth-interest).
 This is an automatic consequence of β = s / g